jacobwarduk/blog/site/content/section/now.md

  - With my partner, two boys, and a cat that I fucking hate.
  - Yatton, Bristol, UK.

+### 🚗 Driving
+Considering the amount of driving I do, I thought it was about time to upgrade my ride.

+ - Mercedes-Benz A220 CDI AMG Sport

 ### 👨‍💻 Working
  - **9 to 5:** Contract JavaScript Developer at [NGA HR](https://en.wikipedia.org/wiki/Northgate_Information_Solutions)
  - **Personal:**  [Cactus Theme for Hugo 2017](https://github.com/jacobwarduk/hugo-cactus-theme-2017)